 There are a few steps to help you cool a cake properly and these will help you later on when it comes time to frost the cake.

 When you first take your cake out of the oven, let it cool in the cake pan for at least 20 minutes or longer.
-If you try to flip a cake out of the pan while it is hot, it may break which would definitely not be good!
+If you try to flip a cake out of the pan while it is hot, it may break, which would not be good!

 Here are some tips for getting your cake out of the pan without breaking it.